-Clients who receive discretionary investment advisory and/or portfolio management services may appoint Stifel or an Independent or Affiliated Adviser who manages their account on a discretionary basis, as applicable, to vote proxies on their behalf.
-Clients may change their proxy voting election at any time upon written notice to us.
-In voting proxies, we have a fiduciary responsibility to make investment decisions that are in the best interest of Clients and vote Client securities accordingly.
-As required by applicable regulations, we have adopted policies and procedures to govern the proxy voting process.
-Our policies provide that, in general, we will vote with management on routine issues, and will vote non-routine issues in a manner calculated and intended to maximize shareholder value.
-We have retained a third-party proxy voting service to provide independent, objective research and voting recommendations, and to vote proxies on our behalf.
-In the event of a conflict between our firm's interests and the interests of our Clients, we may decline to vote a proxy if the independent proxy voting service is unable to provide a voting recommendation and vote the securities on our behalf.
-In such cases, we generally will forward the proxies to the applicable Client for voting.
+Clients who receive discretionary investment advisory and/or portfolio management services may appoint Stifel, as our delegate, to vote proxies on their behalf.
+Clients may change their proxy voting election at any time upon written notice.

+In voting proxies, Stifel has a fiduciary responsibility to make investment decisions that are in the best interest of Clients and vote Client securities accordingly.
+As required by applicable regulations, Stifel has adopted policies and procedures to govern the proxy voting process.
+Stifel's policies provide that, in general, Stifel will vote with management on routine issues, and will vote non-routine issues in a manner calculated and intended to maximize shareholder value.
+Stifel has retained a third-party proxy voting service to provide independent, objective research and voting recommendations, and to vote proxies on our behalf.
+In the event of a conflict between our firm's and/or Stifel's interests and the interests of our Clients, Stifel may decline to vote a proxy if the independent proxy voting service is unable to provide a voting recommendation and vote the securities on our behalf.
+In such cases, we may forward the proxies to the Client for voting.

-Clients may request a copy of our Proxy Voting Policies and Procedures at any time, including a record of the proxies voted in respect of their account.
+Clients may request a copy of Stifel's Proxy Voting Policies and Procedures at any time, including a record of the proxies voted in respect of their account.

-We generally do not provide any form of assistance in the proxy voting process to, nor do we accept proxy voting authority from clients who receive account and/or advisory services on a non-discretionary basis.
-Such clients generally will receive proxy materials directly from the issuer's transfer agent, and are responsible for voting their own proxies.
-We also do not vote any proxies for Clients whose custodial accounts are held by third-party custodians.
+We generally do not provide any form of assistance in the proxy voting process to, nor do we accept proxy voting authority from Clients who receive account and/or advisory services on a nondiscretionary basis.
+Such Clients generally will receive proxy materials directly from the issuer's transfer agent, and are responsible for voting their own proxies.